-Program Launch Date Funding Target Progress To date Federal Community Housing Initiative (FCHI) April 1, 2018 (Phase I) \$38 million over 2 years from 2017/18 to 2019/20 Funding for community housing providers to support 55,000 community housing units, as well as 13,700 low-income households through 2027-28.
+Program Launch Date Funding Target Progress To date Federal Community Housing Initiative (FCHI) April 1, 2018 (Phase I) \$38 million over 2 years from 2017/18 to 2019/20 Funding for community housing providers to support 55,000 community housing.
 Over \$42 million to extend subsidies to 25,706 households was provided during Phase 1 of the program which sunset in 2019-20.
-September 1, 2020 (Phase II) \$580.2 million over 8 years from 2020-2021 to 2027/28 Support of 11,000 low-income units, plus an additional 2,700 low-income units, announced in budget 2021, with operating agreements under federal administration through CMHC.
-Since 2020-21, \$82.99 million in rent assistance was provided to 8,948 low-income households, supporting 41,362 community housing units.
+September 1, 2020 (Phase II) \$580.2 million over 8 years from 2020/21 to 2027/28 Support of 13,700 low- income units, with operating agreements under federal administration through CMHC.
+Since 2020-21, \$95.42 million in rent assistance was provided to 9,077 low-income households, supporting 41,924 community housing units.
 Community Housing Transformation Centre (CHTC) and Sector Transformation Fund (STF) April 11, 2019 (CHTC) December 2019 (STF) \$64.2 million over 10 years from 2018/19 to 2027/28 Increase knowledge and technical capacity of the community housing sector to support effective and sustainable business models while continuing to provide affordable housing.
-Funding and tools for housing providers to support efficient and effective business models.
 Established in June 2019, CHTC is a non-profit organization led by an Executive Director and a Board of Directors.
-CHTC delivers the Sector Transformation Fund. \$27.9 million has been provided to the CHTC to setup operations, cover operating and program-eligible costs, and provide funding to 247 STF applications.
+CHTC delivers the Sector Transformation Fund.
+Funding and tools for housing providers to support efficient and effective business models. \$28.0 million has been provided to the CHTC to set up operations, cover operating and programeligible costs, and provide funding to 249 STF applications.
 Project areas of impact include the Environment, Indigenous, Local Projects, Sector Growth, Sectoral Impact, Social Inclusion and Sustainable Business.
 Many examples can be found on the CHTC website.
-Community Based Tenant Initiative (CBTI) December 2019 \$10 million over 4 years from 2019/20 to 2022/23 Funding for local organizations that assist people in housing need to enable participation in housing decisionmaking. \$10.0 million to support 171 CBTI applications.
+Community Based Tenant Initiative (CBTI) December 2019 \$10 million over 4 years from 2019/20 to 2022/23 Funding for local organizations that assist people in housing need to enable participation in housing decision- making. \$10.0 million to support 171 CBTI applications